 NASHVILLE, Tenn.
-(AP) _ A new book by the parents of JonBenet Ramsey, the girl’s parents name people they consider suspects, including some who have not been pursued by police _ and explore the motive for their daughter’s murder.
+(AP) _ In their new book about the killing of JonBenet Ramsey, the girl’s parents name people they consider suspects, including some who have not been pursued by police, the publisher said Tuesday.

 Zetterson said John and Patsy Ramsey’s book discusses ``the profile of the murderer and the motive in the sense it was likely someone who had a vendetta and was sadistic.″ He would not identify the suspects named in the book, saying he wanted to wait until it is released on March 17.

 JonBenet, 6, was found beaten and strangled on Dec.
 26, 1996, in the basement of her family’s home in Boulder, Colo.

 Her parents are under suspicion in their daughter’s death but have never been charged.
-They announced in November they were writing the book to answer ``myths and falsehoods″ about the murder investigation.
+They announced in November they were writing their book, ``The Death of Innocence,″ to answer ``myths and falsehoods″ about the murder investigation.

-The Ramseys worked, with some assistance, on their home computer in Atlanta, where they now live, Zetterson said. ``It’s essentially their words,″ he said.
+The Ramseys wrote the book, with some assistance, on their home computer in Atlanta, where they now live, Zetterson said. ``It’s essentially their words,″ he said.

 Terms of the book deal were not disclosed.
 The couple has said proceeds will help pay legal expenses associated with the case and will go to the JonBenet Ramsey Children’s Foundation.